alanng10/Secane/Docue/Program/a.md

 The config has wallpaper option.

-The config has style color option in Program module list view.
+The config has style color option for Program module list view.
 The option only apply to Program module list and module that import it.

 Program module list import View module list.